hiranumn/IntegratedGradients/README.md

 More thorough example can be found [here](examples/example.ipynb).
 There is also an [example](examples/VGG%20example.ipynb) of running this on VGG16 model.
-If your network has multiple input sources (branches), you can take a look at [this example](examples/Networks%20with%20multiple inputs.ipynb)
+If your network has multiple input sources (branches), you can take a look at [this](examples/Networks%20with%20multiple inputs.ipynb)

 # Features
 - supports both Sequential() and Model() instances.